gabrielolaitan/CognoRise-InfoTech3/README.md

 ### **Data Cleaning and Preparation**
 The dataset underwent a thorough cleaning process:
 - Verified and handled missing values.
-No null data were identified in this case.
+Income columns contained 24 null values and was removed.
-- Transformed raw data by calculating derived metrics, such as total spending and spending per category.
+- Transformed raw data by calculating derived metrics, such as total spending and spending segment.
 - Standardized data formats for consistency.
 - Segmented customers into groups (low, medium, and high spenders) to facilitate targeted analysis.